piyushpandat54/weather-app/README.md

 # Weather App

-This projectfocuses on by using Flutter developing user-friendlyWeather App that enables global city locations, providing real-time weather conditions.
+This project focuses on by using Flutter developing user-friendly Weather App that enables global city locations, providing real-time weather conditions.
 The intuitive interface displays currenttemperature, weather description, and icons representing conditions.